gowtham-source/plotter/README.md

 ## Troubleshooting

+### Docker Installation Issues
+If you get "docker command not found" error:
+- Install Docker Desktop from [https://www.docker.com/products/docker-desktop/](https://www.docker.com/products/docker-desktop/)
+- Make sure Docker Desktop is running
+- Restart your terminal after installation
+- On Windows, you may need to enable WSL2

 ### Font Issues
 If plots are not using Times New Roman font:
+- **With Docker**: The bot uses Liberation Serif as a fallback, which provides similar appearance
+- **Without Docker**: The bot will use system fonts; install Times New Roman on your system if needed

-1. Check the Docker build logs for any font installation errors
+- Check the logs for font configuration messages
-2. Verify that the font path in the code matches the actual path in the container
-3. You may need to modify the Dockerfile to use a different method for installing the font
+- The bot will automatically fall back to available serif fonts

 ### Bot Not Responding
 If the bot is not responding:
+- **With Docker**: Check container logs with `docker logs plotting-bot`

-1. Check the container logs for errors
+- **Without Docker**: Check the terminal output for error messages
-2. Verify that the bot token is correct
+- Verify that the bot token is correct in your `.env` file
-3. Ensure the container has internet access
+- Ensure your system has internet access
-4. Restart the container
+- Try restarting the bot

 ## License